 Three Year Rule Protects Against State Child Support Collection in Arizona

 In Arizona, a child support obligation usually continues until the child is emancipated.
 Any legal action to recover back child support must be brought within three years from the emancipation of the child.
-What about administrative actions were undertaken by the Arizona Department of Economic Security (“ADES”)?
+What about administrative actions that were undertaken by the Arizona Department of Economic Security (“ADES”)?
 Are these also barred by the 3-year statute?
 In the case of State ex rel.
 Dept Economic Sec. v.
 Hayden, 115 P.3d 116 (Ariz.
 2005) the Arizona Supreme Court addressed these issues.

 Facts and Procedure